 “(b)(1) Except as provided in paragraph (2) of this subsection, after the occurrence of a qualifying leave event, an eligible individual shall wait one week during and for which no benefits are payable before being entitled to receive payment of his or her paid-leave benefits; provided, that regardless of the number of qualifying events for which an eligible individual files a claim for paid-leave benefits, he or she shall only have one waiting period during and for which no benefits are payable within a 52-week period.

-“(2) For claims filed after the applicability date of the Universal Paid Leave Amendment Act of 2021, approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285), and before the 365th day after the end of the public health emergency, paragraph (1) of this subsection shall not apply.”.
+“(2) For claims filed after the applicability date of the Universal Paid Leave Amendment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285), and before the 365th day after the end of the public health emergency, paragraph (1) of this subsection shall not apply.”.

 (3) Subsection (d) is amended to read as follows: